openspim/openspim.github.io/x-openspim_alignment.md

 Place the first alignment disc at the beginning of the first optical rail and the second alignment disc at its end as depicted in Figure 3.
 Now readjust the kinematic mounts (KM05/M, Thorlabs) of the reflecting mirrors until the beam hits the central hole of the first reference point (AD1) and the central spot of all kinematic mirrors.
 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure3.png" target="_blank"><img width="800" src="https://openspim.org/images/alignment/Alignment_Figure3.png"></a>
-<figcaption> Figure 3 - Creating two reference points (AD1 and AD2) on an optical rail.
+<figcaption> Figure 3 - Creating two reference points (AD1 and AD2) on the first optical rail.
 </figcaption>
 </figure>
 Start with the first kinematic mirror (KM1) using the fine adjustment screws (pink arrows) and aim for the central opening of the first alignment disc (AD1).
 Then adjust the second kinematic mirror (KM2, green arrows) but this time try to hit the central hole of the second alignment disc (AD2).
 The laser beam will not hit the alignment disc right away.
 Instead, it typically diminishes before reaching the central hole of the alignment disc.
 Whenever this is the case, go back to the first kinematic mirror (KM1) and readjust for the Iris aperture hole.
 Play this back and forward until the beam strikes both reference points and the first optical rail is correctly aligned.